SebHoNDS/lsdm-project-2/README.md

 In the following two sections there are hints on the options available with the compiled JAR file.
 The first parameter of the JAR file is the name of the task, either `COUNT` or `FILTER`.

-There are several task-specific options that are explained in the sections below.
+There are several task-specific options after the task command.
+These are explained in the sections below.

 ### Counting 1's (DGIM method)